 There was no clear evidence in the Appraisals that his appraiser had been made aware of any concerns.
-In addition to this, his 2017 Appraisal had not been completed nor had his was due for renewal on the 4th April 2019.
+In addition to this, his 2017 Appraisal had not been completed nor had his 2018 Appraisal (for which 360 degree feedback was required) and his Revalidation date was due for renewal on the 4th April 2019.
 I requested any complaints, SAIs, and medicolegal and coroners' court involvement in relation to Mr O'Brien since his last revalidation.
 These did not appear to indicate any specific clinical concerns that could be differentiated from long waits at that time.